 Last but not least – we will want to use massively web-based solutions.
-People will ask: «Is there any reason why we should meet physically?» We will see that meetings are constantly being replaced with video conferencing, virtual rooms, and friend meetings Skype across city limits (I have tried it already!) – rather than energy-burning flight and car trips.
+People will ask: «Is there any reason why we should meet physically?» We will see that meetings are constantly being replaced with video conferencing, virtual rooms, and friend meetings Skype or Whatsapp across city limits (I have tried it already!) – rather than energy-burning flight and car trips.
 More will enjoy concerts or film festivals online – where new online services enrich the experience.
 One mustn't be at a sporting event if five cameras bring you closer to the match via TV.
 And online services will flourish, such as telemedicine.

 Educationally, e-learning and homeschooling could be introduced as a fixed part of university and schools.
 And families with home office and home school will be able to enjoy this together – even if some marriages will crack in the joints…

 Local communities can come back – including local businesses and products.
 With closed restaurants, more will become «home cooks» and grow their own vegetables.
 Others will lose interest in meat – also wild animals, if not bats – and prefer vegetarian food.
 Meat can carry viruses, as it also exists in today's livestock industry.
 The consumer culture will cool down and a number of unnecessary products will disappear.